Volunteering right from the start

-After he was diagnosed with prostate cancer, Drew Cox didn’t wait to finish treatment before he knew he wanted to give back in some way—now a weekly volunteer at the Proton Therapy Center, Drew “loves helping people, even if it’s with something simple.”
+After he was diagnosed with prostate cancer, Drew Cox didn’t wait to finish treatment before he knew he wanted to give back in some way—by being a weekly volunteer at the Proton Therapy Center.
+Drew “loves helping people, even if it’s with something simple.”

 In February 2010 at the age of 48, Drew went to see his general physician for a routine check up, where it was discovered that he had an elevated PSA level of 5.2.
 His doctor recommended that he see a urologist, but Drew decided to wait a few weeks and get his PSA rechecked.
 This time it was 6.0.